sreeharikmarar/tsb-argo-rollout/README.md

 * Create a Rollout resource and refer your existing deployment using `workloadRef`.
 * Make sure selector matchLabels has been configured based on your k8s application deployment manifest.
+* Configure strategy to use canary with subset level traffic splitting.
 * Configure `canaryMetadata` to inject labels and annotations on canary and stable pods.
 * Configure Istio `virtualService` and `destinationRule` based on TSB configuration.
 * Scale down your existing deployment to 0 by changing the replicas.